si2-urssi/website/content/blog/2019-02-19-Incubator.md

 ![Four stages of open scientific research software.](/img/URSSI-Incubator-Open-Stages.png)

-At Stage 0, there is some software code and user of it.
+At Stage 0, there is some software code and at least one user of it.
 But there is no sustained team working on the code over time.

 At Stage 1, a financially sustained team has formed around the software.
-Perhaps this is a single lab funded by grants.
+Perhaps this is a single lab or group funded by grants.
 Attaining Stage 1 requires software engineering skills for the team to coordinate effectively.

 At Stage 2, development on the same software is distributed to multiple institutional homes.
 This encourages practices of openness and collaborative software engineering.
 Each institution funds its contributions separately, for example from grants or university funds.
 Governance can be informal, but the multiple teams must discover each other and be willing to collaborate in order to achieve this stage.